 I slept better, I was in a better mood, I felt less stressed, time moved slower, and I was more engaged and present in the physical world around me.
 I read 11 books in one month.
 I noticed smells, tastes, sounds, and sights with more astonishment.
 It sounds hyperbolic, but it’s true: the world was more lovely.

-Since then, I’ve still largely kept my distance from posting on social media, preferring to primarily channel my creative efforts to Books & Crannies (and its free weekly companion letter, 5 Quick Things), followed by The Good List.
-But I still pop on to Twitter and Instagram from time to time, and maybe once a week to a few Facebook Groups (I haven’t seen my main feed since mid-November 2016, when I installed the Facebook Feed Eradicator extension and my online experience yielded a tenfold net positive).
+Since then, I’ve still largely kept my distance from posting on social media, preferring to primarily channel my creative efforts to my newsletter, followed by The Good List.
+But I still pop on to Twitter and Instagram from time to time, and maybe once a month to a few Facebook Groups (I haven’t seen my main feed since mid-November 2016, when I installed the Facebook Feed Eradicator extension and my online experience yielded a tenfold net positive).

 A few of those books I read on my sabbatical were 10 Arguments for Deleting Your Social Media Accounts Right Now, How To Do Nothing, The Tech-Wise Family, and Burnout, already having loved the books Deep Work and Digital Minimalism.